fireflycons/oauth.cloudnative.deployment/README.md

 # OAuth Cloud Native Local

-The second repository in a series, referenced in my blog at https://authguidance.com:
+The second repository in a set of three, focused on productive development setups:

 | Repository | Role |
 | ---------- | ---- |